-Museum Exhibits were valued in March 2010 by Arts and Antiques Ltd for insurance purposes: these valuations are based on market values.
-Of particular interest is the shoe collection, which is the largest collection of shoe heritage in the world and is designated as being of national importance.
+Museum Exhibits were valued in March 2010 by Arts and Antiques Ltd for insurance purposes, which is based on market values.
+Of particular interest is the shoe collection, which is the largest collection of shoe heritage in the world and is designate as being of national importance.
+During the financial year 2018-19, the Malcolm Arnold Knighthood Medal Set and a portrait of Sir Mathew Arnold with a total value of £14k were donated to the museum.